elpassion/terraform-heroku-aws-github-demo/README.md

 ## S3 Access

 User for s3 access will be set up with credentials set in heroku env variables (`S3_ACCESS_KEY_ID`, `S3_SECRET_KEY`)

+## Cloudfront distribution for static assets

+Along with S3 buck Cloudfront distribution will be set up and coudfront domain will be set in heroku env variables (`CLOUDFRONT_DOMAIN`)